What is Shrink Wrap

 You can add colours, pictures, words, and logos on a shrink wrap to customize it to your company’s brand.
 This way, you also get to promote your products and services as you are not packaging a product in plastic but wrapping it in your brand.
 It increases your brand awareness and visibility amongst your customers.

 The best thing about shrink wrap is, you can use it on an item of any size.
-From small wires, candies, and hardware components to boats and freight trailers, it covers them all.
+It covers all, from small wires, candies, and hardware components to boats and freight trailers.
 You do not have to shop around for a packaging material that suits your needs when you have shrink wrap at your disposal.

 Shrinkwrap is very durable and sturdy.
 It takes much strength to puncture or tear it.
 Unlike other packaging materials, shrink wrap does not weaken or become brittle under extreme hot or cold environments.
 Once you have heated and sealed the shrink wrap, it will not sag or loosen its grip.